breba-apps/breba-docs/README.md

 inside a docker container with python installed.

 The AI will then provide feedback regarding how it was able to follow the instructions.

+## Features

+- **Create a New Project:**
+  Run `breba-docs new` to set up a new project with:
+  - `data` directory
+  - `prompts` directory
+  - `config.yaml` file containing project and model configuration

+- **Run the Project:**
+  Run `breba-docs run` to load and display your project's configuration.

+  When providing a path to file, that file will be copied to the `data` directory.

+  When using a github url, the repo will be cloned inside the `data` directory.

+  The software will then analyze the documentation and run the commands found in the documentation

+  Commands will be run inside a docker container with python installed.

+  Commands to fix the documentation will run against the documentation in the `data` directory.

 ## Contributing
 For contributing to the project, please refer to [Contribution Guide](docs/CONTRIBUTING.md).